Bryan Reynolds Player Props: Pirates vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.5 K/9, which ranks 21st in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Rangers pitching staff ranks 22nd in the league.

-- The Rangers' 3.87 team ERA ranks ninth across all league pitching staffs.
+- The Rangers' 3.81 team ERA ranks seventh across all league pitching staffs.

-- Rangers pitchers combine to give up 48 home runs (one per game), the ninth-fewest in baseball.
+- Rangers pitchers combine to surrender the seventh-fewest home runs in baseball (48 total, one per game).

-- Eovaldi makes the start for the Rangers, his 10th of the season.
-He is 5-2 with a 2.83 ERA and 61 strikeouts through 60 1/3 innings pitched.
+- Perez gets the start for the Rangers, his 10th of the season.
+He is 5-1 with a 4.01 ERA and 38 strikeouts in 49 1/3 innings pitched.

-- In his last time out on Thursday against the Atlanta Braves, the righty threw seven innings, giving up three earned runs while surrendering five hits.
+- In his most recent appearance on Saturday, the lefty went seven innings against the Colorado Rockies, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.